provectus/swiss-army-kube/examples/common/README.md

   providers.tf - list of providers and their values

 # Deploy cluster
-Change terraform.tfvars, choose modules in modules.tf and do the following:
+Change variables.tf, choose modules in main.tf and do the following:

 Prepare and download modules